 To solve this problem we have to decouple the algorithm from a data structure it processes.

-Lets have a look at our function:
+Lets have another look at our function:

 template<class T>